 On some Facebook groups, you can find people or groups who are volunteering to help others find appointments.
 Here’s a blog post from ClearHealthCosts about that effort.
 Many volunteers have figured out how to make a lot of appointments, and are using their skills to help others.
 To find them, you can go to the social media groups mentioned in the section above.

-The town of Greenburgh, in Westchester County, has a large and growing network of vaccine finders, dubbed the “COVID angels.”
-The group grew out of the town’s “Snow Angels” volunteer network that helps seniors and the disabled get shoveled out after a snowstorm.
+The town of Greenburgh, in Westchester County, has a large and growing network of vaccine finders, dubbed the “COVID Angels.”
 They are well-organized, and have official support from the town government.
 In April, they also launched #VaxUpWestchester, a local effort to address vaccine hesitancy.

 Pro tip: Vaccine finders are trying to help people who genuinely cannot make an appointment: either they don’t have a computer, or they aren’t tech-savvy enough, or they don’t have a family member or a friend who can help them.
 If you have the resources to navigate the system, please try to make an appointment yourself, and reach out to these vaccine finders only as a last resort.